trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>Is it safe to use SNI SSL in production?
 How to test connection with and without it?
 In which cases it is useful?</b></summary><br>

+SNI SSL allows you to expose multiple SSL enabled web sites on the same IP address.
+When SNI is enabled, the client sends the requested host name in the SSL handshake, unencrypted.
+For the fact that hostname is leaked creates a minor privacy issue - intermediary can learn what site is the client visiting.
+As of 2021, Encrypted Client Hello (ECH) is being proposed as an TLS extension that encrypts the host name in a TLS hello.

 With <b>OpenSSL</b>:

 ```bash